Monday, October 28, 2024

 About fifteen years ago I traveled to England to visit friends I had not seen in a very long time.
 They indulged me completely and took me to several Royal Society for the Protection of Birds (RSBP) sanctuaries and even joined me in the activity of birding and seemed to enjoy themselves, although I don't think they carried on after I returned home.
 We birded the RSPB sanctuaries in Norfolk and took a car trip to Wales.
 While in Wales we visited Skomer Island (wind direction made landing the boat unsafe to disembark) and then Ramsey Island.
 Both were marvelous experiences.
 On Ramsey Island there was a table manned by a couple of young people to encourage others to join the RSPB.
 (Both Skomer and Ramsey islands and others are RSPB sanctuaries.)
 I thought why not, and used my credit card to pay the small fee.
 I have been a member ever since.
 The annual membership includes my membership card and a card for a visitor to accompany me on a sanctuary visit, a bi-monthly journal which covers endeavors throughout the whole United Kingdom.
 I've never been offered swag, there are no follow-up requests to give more money and the membership fee is the fee - not a selection of choices going from low to high.
 Most importantly, the efforts of the RSBP seem all-inclusive.
 The RSPB does, for a much smaller country of course, what ten or more such organizations say they do in the United States.
 The RSPB is laser focused on protecting species, preserving and expanding habitat, and educating and engaging the UK citizenry.

 Don't get me wrong.
-I care deeply about the environmental issues that impact the non-human species who we share our planet with.
+I care deeply about the environmental issues that impact the human and non-human species who we share our planet with.
 I donate.
 But, I want my donation to count for that cause.
-I don't see where watered down donations are achieving any impact at all.
+I don't see where watered down donations are achieving their purported impact.
 Why not consolidate our efforts so that our money and voices are united behind collective causes and actions.
-Sure, there would be fewer CEOs with their own interests and making very nice salaries.
+Sure, there would be fewer CEOs with their personal interests making very nice salaries.
 But, perhaps a lights off campaign during spring and fall migrations might actually happen.
-Or, any of the other myriad quandaries that our disjointed and disconnected organizations are trying to address and solve might actually stand of chance of being resolved.
+Or, any of the other myriad quandaries that our disconnected organizations are trying to address might actually stand of chance of being solved, or at least improved.

 No comments: